Charles Carnan Ridgely

+Early life

+Charles was born in Baltimore on December 6, 1760.
+He was the son of John Carnan and Achsah Ridgely, sister of Captain Charles Ridgely.
+The Maryland Gazette described him as an aristocrat.

+Political career

-"As a Senator or Delegate, justly appreciating the merits and demerits of the human character, he always avoided visionary schemes and dangerous experiments."
-(Maryland Gazette) Ridgely devoted his tenure to internal improvements.
+The Maryland Gazette stated that Ridgely "always avoided visionary schemes and dangerous experiments" when he served in the state legislature, "justly appreciating the merits and demerits of the human character".
+Ridgely devoted his tenure to internal improvements.
 He devoted his attention to the state during the unpopular war with Great Britain.
 It appropriated ground for the erection of a Battle Monument in Baltimore, aided education, and chartered manufacturing and insurance companies, so that 'during his administration, the State enjoyed its greatest period of prosperity.'
 Ridgely passed an act which provided education for the poor in five separate counties; which was seen as important to the early development of public education in Maryland.
 A second act created the Commissioners of the School Fund.
 The act appropriated a fund to establish free schools within the state of Maryland.

+In 1792, Ridgely ran as an Anti-Federalist for Maryland's 5th congressional district, losing to Federalist Samuel Smith.